 - Neurological imbalances

-Our approach to working with PD
+Our approach to working with Parkinson’s

-We use VNG to assess eye movements, Computerized Dynamic Posturography to assess your balance and stability, Heart Rate Variability to assess the response of your autonomics which provides a window into blood flow and vagus nerve activity.
+We use VNG to assess eye movements, Computerized Dynamic Posturography to assess your balance and stability, Heart Rate Variability to assess the response of your autonomics which provides a window into the blood flow and vagus nerve activity.
 We review your recent labs and order new labs as necessary.

-Once we establish a baseline, we get to work stimulating the nervous system like a workout, promoting improved strength in the weak areas and use Low Level Laser Therapy to help improve the ability of those targeted neurons to improve their efficiency.
+Once we establish a baseline, we get to work stimulating the nervous system like a workout, promoting improved strength in the weak areas, and use Low-Level Laser Therapy to help improve the ability of those targeted neurons to improve their efficiency.
 As the weak areas of the brain get stronger, symptoms associated with your presentation begin to diminish, and your overall clinical picture begins to improve.
-As your brain improves and strengthens, your symptoms start to resolve and you can start living a more energetic, movement based life.
+As your brain improves and strengthens, your symptoms start to resolve and you can start living a more energetic, movement-based life.

-Alzheimer’s disease (AD) often starts as memory related issues and is associated with mild cognitive impairment.
-There are different stages of alzheimer’s disease, and the earlier in this process you present to our office, the better chance we have of helping your symptoms.
+Alzheimer’s disease (AD) often starts as memory-related issues and is associated with mild cognitive impairment.
+There are different stages of Alzheimer’s disease, and the earlier in this process you present to our office, the better chance we have of helping your symptoms.

 Alzheimer’s disease is a form of dementia affecting the areas of the brain that control your thinking, memory, and reasoning.
 Cognitive decline and memory loss are among the first symptoms associated with AD.
-Initially these symptoms don’t interfere with someone’s ability to live a “normal” life, but as the disease process continues you develop mild cognitive impairment, and continue to decline.
-Alzheimer’s has been said to be irreversible, however reducing and supporting the risk factors that contribute to developing MCI and Alzheimer’s may help slow the degeneration of neurons.
+Initially, these symptoms don’t interfere with someone’s ability to live a “normal” life, but as the disease process continues you develop mild cognitive impairment, and continue to decline.
+Alzheimer’s has been said to be irreversible, however, reducing and supporting the risk factors that contribute to developing MCI and Alzheimer’s may help slow the degeneration of neurons.

-Alzheimers affects the frontal and temporal lobes which are both involved in short term memory, working memory, reasoning and executive functions.
-Unfortunately, early on in disease development you may not realize these things are happening.
+Alzheimer’s affects the frontal and temporal lobes which are both involved in short-term memory, working memory, reasoning, and executive functions.
+Unfortunately, early on in disease development, you may not realize these things are happening.
 Initially your friends and family may recognize that your memory is worsening, and the ability to reason or make good decisions is beginning to decline.
 This can progress as the chart below indicates.

 As the areas of the brain degenerate the neurons are dying off.
 This creates a loss of volume in the physical brain.
-Below is an image comparing a normal brain and a brain of someone with alzheimer’s disease.
+Below is an image comparing a normal brain and a brain of someone with Alzheimer’s disease.

 Amyloid-Beta and Tau Proteins – Signaling Between Neurons

-Think of a neuron like a superhighway, with a frontage road running parallel between neurons.
+Think of a neuron-like a superhighway, with a frontage road running parallel between neurons.
 Tau proteins are found inside the neuron on the “superhighway” and are responsible for intracellular transmission (volume of information) while Amyloid Beta peptides are found between neurons (on the frontage roads) and are responsible for extracellular transmission (speed of information) and work together with the brain’s immune system cells called glial cells.

 Breakdown in Intracellular and Extracellular Signaling

-Multiple factors such as genetics, brain injury, inflammation, thyroid dysfunction, insulin resistance, and chronic infections (viruses, mold, bacteria, parasites) can all impact the development of amyloid beta and tau proteins that can cause misfolding, neurofibrillary tangles, amyloid beta plaquing.
+Multiple factors such as genetics, brain injury, inflammation, thyroid dysfunction, insulin resistance, and chronic infections (viruses, mold, bacteria, parasites) can all impact the development of amyloid-beta and tau proteins that can cause misfolding, neurofibrillary tangles, amyloid-beta plaquing.

 These processes are both associated with neurodegenerative disease, Tau proteins have been associated with Parkinson’s Disease and amyloid-beta plaques have been associated with Alzheimer’s Disease.